 Diet Culture and Weight Loss

 Women have always been held to such high standards in terms of the way their body looks, whilst never prioritising a woman’s health or function.
-Of course, this is ludicrous considering that the female body is responsible for growing life its self as well as facing multiple phases in her life.
+Of course, this is ludicrous considering that the female body is responsible for growing life, as well as facing multiple different phases which can affect women bothe physically and emotionally.
 Remember that a healthy diet is should be no different to that of a weight loss.
-Try to consider quality of food over the quantity, try to include a varied diet full of colour and nutrience.
+Try to consider quality of food over the quantity, try to include a varied diet full of colour and nutrients.
 The important factor in a healthy diet, is avoiding food restriction and instead nourishing your body for health rather than for appearances.
 In the wise words of Beauty Redefined ‘your body is an instrument not an ornament’.

 Quite simply, the female body is incredible.
 It is adaptable, powerful and the true source of life.
 It makes sense that we nourish our bodies to allow them to thrive against every challenge they face.
 All power to women and their incredible bodies.